anirudh-r-hub/test/README.md

 # test
-A test repository to practise git commands.
+A test repository for practising git commands.